Document retention requirements in Australia

 Financial services

-Anti-money laundering records under the Money Laundering Regulations 2017 must be kept for 5 years after the end of the business relationship or after the date of an occasional transaction.
-Customer due diligence records, transaction records and suspicious activity reports all fall within this scope.
+Anti-money laundering records under the AML/CTF Act 2006 must be kept for 7 years after the end of the business relationship or after the date of a one-off transaction.
+Customer identification records, transaction records and suspicious matter reports all fall within this scope.
 For more on business verification obligations, see our complete KYB guide.

 Construction and building safety